wuyangf7/OPERA/README.md

 ## Other parameters for stage 1 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi --prior-sigma 0.02,0.02 --pi-wind 100 --out myopera --thread-num 3

 * –-prior-sigma specifies the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
 It can be computed by the variance of the estimated SMR effects at the nominal significance level (i.e., 0.05) adjusting for the estimation errors, e.g., 0.02 (default).
+* --opera-smr turn on the flag of using the estimated smr effect instead of the estimated joint smr effect to run stage 1 analysis.
 * --pi-wind defines a window centered on the molecular phenotype with smallest number of sites to select no overlap independent loci, e.g., 100 (default).

 ## Run OPERA for stage 2 analysis and heterogeneity analysis